VSevagen/grimoirelab-sortinghat/docs/sortinghat/add-org.md

-# Organisations

-Organisations in Sortinghat refers to the potential affiliations that individuals may have (Bitergia, Microsoft, Apple etc...)

-## How to add organisations
+# How to add organisations

 In order to add an organisation in SortingHat, see the <code>Organisations</code> table on the rightmost side of the interface.